IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-cell-selection.md

 - `MultipleRow`: Selection of multiple rows is enabled.
 - `RangeCell`: Selection of a range of multiple cells by clicking and dragging is enabled.

-When set to `MultipleRow`, it is not necessary to hold the CTRL key to select multiple rows.
-Each row will be selected or deselected on click of that particular row or cell.

-`SelectionBehavior` defaults to `ModifierBased`, where only one row or cell is selected at a time and modifier keys (CTRL) are required to multi-select items.

-Note, when `MultipleCell` is enabled, `SelectionBehavior` must be set to `Toggle` to allow multiple cells to be selected on single click only.
+`SelectionBehavior` defaults to `ModifierBased`, where only one row or cell is selected at a time and modifier keys (CTRL) are required to multi-select items. `SelectionBehavior` set to `Toggle` will allow multiple rows or cells to be selected on single click only.

 `MultipleRow` includes the following functionality:
 - Click and drag to select rows